Preparing to Check into an Alcohol Treatment Facility

 I don’t think there is only one way to get sober.

-However, I can only speak from my own experience on how I got sober and how I stay sober.
+However, I can only speak from my own experience of how I got and stayed sober.

-Rehab didn’t cure me, what rehab did was give me the desire to stay sober one day at a time and enough hope that it was possible.
+Rehab didn’t cure me; what rehab did was give me the desire to stay sober one day at a time and enough hope that it was possible.
 It gave me enough knowledge about the disease of alcoholism for me to accept that I am, in fact, an alcoholic.
-It laid a solution out in the form of 12-steps as a program of recovery.
-It showed me a way a life, through other people, that was desirable.
+It laid a solution out in the form of 12-steps as a recovery program.
+It showed me a way of life, through other people, that was desirable.